MaxtDesign

 Engineering

 Sub-second WordPress is achievable on a budget host with the right disciplines.
-Most slow WordPress sites are slow not because the platform is heavy but because the layers above it — themes, plugins, third-party scripts, media handling — accrete weight without anyone watching.
-This is the working checklist: measurement first, then the wins ranked by impact-to-effort.
+Most slow WordPress sites are slow not because the platform is heavy but because the layers above it (themes, plugins, third-party scripts, media handling) accrete weight without anyone watching.
+This is the working checklist: measurement first, then the wins ranked by impact to effort.

 Measure before you optimize